 Group 1 courses in language and literature focus on the idea of text and language within a cultural context, on critical literacy and on the constructed meaning of language.
-The courses explore literature, language and media.
+The courses explore literature, language and mass communication.

-At Pearson, we offer Language A, Language and Literature instruction in English, French and Spanish.
-The courses are meant for students who are native or very advanced speakers of those three languages.
+At Pearson, we offer Language A, Language and Literature instruction in English, French, Spanish and Arabic.
+The courses are meant for students who are native or very advanced speakers of those four languages.

-In addition to these three courses, the College also offers School-Supported Self-taught Literature A for everyone whose strongest language is not English, French or Spanish.
+In addition to these four courses, the College also offers Literature A School-Supported Self-taught for everyone whose strongest language is not English, French, Spanish or Arabic.
 You will attend this class in your first year to help you to develop the analytical skills and guide you through the study of works of literature in English and your first language.

 Students who receive a mark of 3 or higher in a Language A other than (or in addition to) English will be awarded a bilingual diploma by the IB.